heysunil/docs/content/version/cumulus-linux-31/Layer-1-and-Layer-2-Features/Ethernet-Bridging---VLANs/VLAN-aware-Bridge-Mode-for-Large-scale-Layer-2-Environments.md

     vlan bridge.[1-2000]
         ATTRIBUTE VALUE

-## <span id="src-5122017_VLAN-awareBridgeModeforLarge-scaleLayer2Environments-glob" class="confluence-anchor-link"></span>Using the glob Keyword to Configure Multiple Ports in a Range</span>
+## Using the glob Keyword to Configure Multiple Ports in a Range

 The `glob` keyword referenced in the `bridge-ports` attribute indicates that swp1 through swp52 are part of the bridge, which is a short cut